top of page

 • Mental health challenges, disability, or neurodiversity

-• Partner with local authorities, schools, and community organisations
+Working in partnership with local authorities, education providers, and community organisations.

 Our Mission:

-To close the gap between healing and independence by giving women access to the education, tools, and space they need to rebuild their lives with confidence, dignity, and purpose.
+To close the gap between healing and independence by providing women with access to education, skills, and safe learning environments that support long-term recovery and progression.

 Our Vision:

-“We are not a crisis service, we are the next step.”
+“We are not a crisis service, we are what comes next".

 66D98296-2939-4C6A-9A27-5C6D80F1E5C2.jpeg